liferay/liferay-frontend-projects/projects/js-toolkit/packages/liferay-cli/README.md

 Note that, if you don't want to couple your project to any version of Liferay Portal, you may choose to use the [`portal-agnostic`](https://github.com/liferay/liferay-frontend-projects/tree/master/target-platforms/packages/portal-agnostic) target platform.
-Choosing that platform your project will not be injected any of the packages that come bundled with Liferay Portal.
+By choosing the agnostic platform your project will not be injected with any of the packages that come bundled with Liferay Portal.

 ## Project adaptation

-Project adaptation lets you transform you native React, Angular and Vue.js projects into Liferay widgets that you can deploy to your Liferay Portal instance.
+Project adaptation lets you transform you native React, Angular and Vue.js projects[^1] into Liferay widgets that you can deploy to your Liferay Portal instance[^2].

-We try to always support the latest version of the three frameworks mentioned above but, given the fast pace at which they evolve, there may be some lag between the time when a framework's version is published and the time `@liferay/cli` supports it.

 > 👀 This feature is a replacement of the
 > [older Yeoman Liferay JavaScript generator](https://github.com/liferay/liferay-frontend-projects/tree/master/maintenance/projects/js-toolkit/packages/generator-liferay-js)
 > but it doesn't rely on Yeoman any more.
->
-> Also note that adaptation is a best effort heuristic process so don't expect
-> every native framework functionality to work when a project is adapted.
->
-> This is mainly due to the fact that there's some mismatch between these
-> frameworks' application model (they assume a SPA deployed as a single webapp)
-> and the one of Liferay, that assumes that many unrelated portlets cooperate
-> together to produce a single HTML page.

 ### Usage